apollographql/apollo-client/docs/source/api/link/apollo-link-retry.md

 Instead of the options object, you may pass a function for `delay` and/or `attempts`, which implement custom strategies for each.
 In both cases the function is given the same arguments (`count`, `operation`, `error`).

-The `attempts` function should return a boolean indicating whether the response should be retried.
+The `attempts` function should return a `boolean` (or a `Promise` which resolves to a `boolean`) indicating whether the response should be retried.
 If yes, the `delay` function is then called, and should return the number of milliseconds to delay by.

 ```js
 import { RetryLink } from "@apollo/client/link/retry";